Stay up to date with the HUMAN project through our bi-monthly newsletter.

 Because Metamask is one of the most popular portals for all kinds of smart contract, the possibilities for this technology are endless.
 Of course, the first step is to apply this to existing blockchain technologies; from proving NFT ownership, to compensating a musician according to how many humans listen to their song, to ensuring community engagement from humans rather than bots.

 However, such human verification opens the door for non-blockchain systems to develop new potentialities on-chain.
-In principal, the work could ensure an email has been sent by a human, or that ‘likes’ on social media come from a human.
+In principle, the work could ensure an email has been sent by a human, or that ‘likes’ on social media come from a human.

 From the dApp developer perspective, the process is simple and flexible.
 You have two separate endpoints in the Metamask provider.
 The first option is to request a captcha authorization, which opens the hCaptcha page to your consumer.
 The second option is to send an actual transaction, representing a contract interaction, with the call containing the given authorization from hCaptcha.
 For a full technical rundown, we will be updating our Wiki to give a comprehensive account of how dApp developers can use this technology.